YES MA’AM Series | Laurie Bertram Roberts, Mississippi Reproductive Freedom Fund

-YES MA’AM is a new Deep South Voice feature spotlighting women-identified activists in Mississippi.
+YES MA’AM is a new Deep South Voice series spotlighting women-identified activists in Mississippi.
 Join the conversation online with #YESMAAM.

 Call Laurie Bertram Roberts an activist, and within minutes of speaking with her, the word feels completely inadequate.
 As the Founder and Executive Director of the Jackson-based Mississippi Reproductive Freedom Fund, Laurie is nothing short of a warrior goddess on the front lines of red state Reproductive Justice.